CS480UIC/cs480-final-project-charity_detail/documentation/glossary.md

 Description: Each task will have one task_status.
 A task_status will describe the state of an associated task.
 A task_status will have an id, status, and the number of participants.

-Entity Name: Donation
+Entity Name: donation

 Synonyms: contribution, gift, assistance

 Description: A donation is made to a charity_organization.
 A donation will consist of an id, the name of the donor, the id of the charity it is contributing to and the amount of the donation (in USD).

-Entity Name: Volunteer
+Entity Name: volunteer

 Synonyms: participant, social worker